Resolving phase transitions with Discontinuous Galerkin methods: -model

 \subsection{Flow equations}

 To derive flow equations, we need to truncate the effective action, i.e. we need to choose an ansatz.
-Here we work in a \textit{derivative expansion}, i.e. we expand the field in terms of gradients.
+Here we work in a \textit{derivative expansion}, i.e. we expand the action in terms of gradients of the field.
 The zeroth order of the expansion is usually referred to as \textit{Local potential approximation} (LPA).
 For our intended purpose, i.e. $N \gg 1$, this approximation becomes exact \cite{DAttanasio:1997yph}.
 Within LPA the ansatz for the effective action is given by

 where $V(t,\rho)$ is the effective potential, which depends only on the RG-time as well as the $O(N)$ invariant $\rho= \frac{1}{2} \phi_a \phi^a$.
-Having specified the ansatz for the effective action we can derive a PDE for the effective potential by evaluating the right-hand side of \labelcref{eq:wetterich}.
+Having specified the ansatz for the effective action, we can derive a PDE for the effective potential by evaluating the right-hand side of \labelcref{eq:wetterich}.
 This requires the knowledge of the regularized propagator, or equivalently the two-point function

 where we introduced the shorthand notation $V^\prime(t,\rho)= \partial_\rho V(t,\rho)$ and specified the field direction where it can acquire a non-vanishing expectation value.
-Plugging \labelcref{eq:gamma2} into \labelcref{eq:wetterich} and carrying out the trace up to the momentum integral one obtains
+Plugging \labelcref{eq:gamma2} into \labelcref{eq:wetterich}, using a regulator that's diagonal in field space, and carrying out the trace up to the momentum integral one obtains

 As regulator we chose the usual Litim regulator